stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

     * a finite library `L_Q35`,
     * an admissible encoding class `E_Q35` with fairness constraints,
     * defined observables and main tension functionals,
-    * a singular set `S_sing_35`.
+    * a singular set `S_sing_35` and regular domain `M_35_reg`.

-  * Experiments have been outlined with clear falsification conditions for specific encodings.
+  * Experiments have been outlined with clear falsification conditions for specific encodings, while maintaining the effective layer boundary.

 * N_level: N1

-  * The narrative linking resources, limits, and tension is explicit but still high level.
+  * The narrative linking resources, limits, and tension is explicit but still relatively high level.
-  * Counterfactual worlds and cross domain transfers have been sketched, but not fully specialized to large numbers of concrete examples.
+  * Counterfactual worlds and cross domain transfers have been sketched, but not yet specialised to large numbers of concrete examples.

 ### 9.2 Next measurable steps toward higher levels

-To move from E1 and N1 toward E2 and N2, at least the following steps should be implemented:
+To move from E1 and N1 toward E2 and N2, at least the following steps should be implemented, all within the effective layer.

-1. Instantiate a concrete `L_Q35` with a small finite number of explicit scenarios (for example phase estimation with coherent and GHZ states under several noise models).
+1. Instantiate a concrete `L_Q35` with a small finite number of explicit scenarios, for example phase estimation with coherent and GHZ states under several noise models, each with a documented mapping from physical descriptions to states in `M_35_reg`.

 2. For each scenario, produce numerical tables that map resource levels to errors, QFI values, and tension scores under one chosen encoding in `E_Q35`.
+These tables should show how `Tension_Q35` behaves as resources increase.

-3. Run the discriminating experiments from Block 6 on real or simulated data and publish tension profiles as open data for independent scrutiny.
+3. Run the discriminating experiments from Block 6 on real or simulated data and publish tension profiles as open data for independent scrutiny, including example cases where tension is low and cases where it is intentionally high.

-4. Document at least one concrete failure case where a naive encoding is falsified and a refined encoding brings tension back into a stable low band.
+4. Document at least one concrete failure case where a naive encoding is falsified and a refined encoding brings tension back into a stable low band, with both encodings clearly labelled as versions of the Q035 effective layer model.

-These steps are compatible with the effective layer constraints because they work entirely with observable summaries and fixed encoding rules, not with deep TU generative mechanisms.
+These steps work entirely with observable summaries and fixed encoding rules.
+They do not require exposing any deep TU generative mechanisms.

 ### 9.3 Long term role in the TU program